Reliable Cellular Automata with Self-Organization: Results for the finite space

-The first example of a non-ergodic noisy cellular automaton was given by Toom.
-(See e.g.~\cite{Toom80}.)
-One of the simplest deterministic cellular automata $R$\glo{r.cap@$R$} given by Toom can be defined as follows.
-We start from a two-dimensional deterministic cellular automaton $R$ with set of states $\{0,1\}$, by the neigh\-bor\-hood $H=$ $\{(0,0),(0,1),(1,0)\}$.
-The transition function $\trans_R(x_{1},x_{2},x_{3})$ is the majority of $x_{1},x_{2},x_{3}$.
-Thus, in a trajectory of $R$, to obtain the next state of a cell, take the majority among the states of its northern and eastern neighbors and itself.
-Toom showed that the rule $R$ remembers a field (namely the whole state of the cell) in the sense defined in Subsection ~\ref{ss.perturb} and is hence non-ergodic.
+Thus, in a trajectory of the Toom rule \( R \), to obtain the next state of a cell, take the majority among the states of its northern and eastern neighbors and itself.
+Toom showed that the rule \( R \) remembers a field (namely the whole state of the cell) in the sense defined in Section~\ref{sec:perturb} and is hence non-ergodic.

-\begin{remark} The notion of ergodicity was defined only for trajectories of $R_{\eps}$ that are also trajectories of some probabilistic cellular automaton $R'$ (as defined in Subsection ~\ref{ss.PCA}) such that $R'\sbs R_{\eps}$, i.e.~that all trajectories of $R'$ are trajectories of $R_{\eps}$.
-The difference between $R_{\eps}$ and $R'$ is that the local transition probabilities of a trajectory of $R'$ are fixed and the same everywhere in space-time, while $R_{\eps}$ requires them only to be within some range.
-Toom's theorem implies that no such $R'$ is ergodic. \end{remark}
+\begin{remark} The notion of ergodicity was defined only for trajectories of \( R_{\eps} \) that are also trajectories of some probabilistic cellular automaton \( R' \) (as defined in Section~\ref{sec:PCA}) such that \( R'\subseteq R_{\eps} \), that is that all trajectories of \( R' \) are trajectories of \( R_{\eps} \).
+The difference between \( R_{\eps} \) and \( R' \) is that the local transition probabilities of a trajectory of \( R' \) are fixed and the same everywhere in space-time, while \( R_{\eps} \) requires them only to be within some range.
+Toom's theorem implies that no such \( R' \) is ergodic. \end{remark}